C

 }

-The animation starts as soon as the rectangle is loaded, and will automatically be applied to its x and y values.
+The animation starts as soon as the rectangle is loaded, and is applied to its x and y values automatically.
 Since the <Animation> on <Property> syntax has been used, it is not necessary to set the target value of the PropertyAnimation objects to rect, and neither is it necessary to set the property values to x and y.

 This can also be used by grouped animations to ensure that all animations within a group are applied to the same property.
 For example, the previous example could instead use SequentialAnimation to animate the rectangle's color first to yellow, then to blue: